yizhang82/yizhang82.github.io/_posts/2019-05-05-innodb-repeatable-reads.md

 Consistent read when you read without a lock and reads the snapshot established in the transaction, (1, 0) in this case.
 Locking read would actually read the latest data and act as if this were read-committed.

 Strictly speaking, this isn't quite repeatable read as the view of count clearly was read from outside transaction (as if were read committed) *AFTER* seeing a earlier value.
-Technically, you can say there are really two snapshots - the read snapshot for regular reads and the latest snapshot for locking reads, and each snapshot itself follows repeatable reads.
-However, that is still a departure from regular repeatable reads.
+And only non-locking reads are true consistent reads.

 To better illustrate this behavior, let's look at consistent reads vs locking reads more closely: